open-runtimes/open-runtimes/runtimes/swift-5.8/README.md

-# Swift Runtime 5.5
+# Swift Runtime 5.8

-This is the Open Runtime that builds and runs NodeJS code based on a `swiftarm/5.5.2-focal-multi-arch` base image.
+This is the Open Runtime that builds and runs NodeJS code based on the official Swift runtime `swift:5.8.1` base image.

 The runtime itself uses [Vapor](https://vapor.codes) as the Web Server to process the execution requests.